Pre-clinical study shows significant increase in effectiveness of breast cancer immunotherapy

 This strategy may be applicable to other types of breast cancer and other tumours, however more research and clinical trials in humans are needed first.
 The researchers plan to investigate therapeutic strategies that may lead to clinical trials and explore whether they can apply to other tumours.

-Clinical trials, Disease research, Drug Discovery Processes, Drug Leads, Drug Targets, Gene testing, Immuno-oncology therapeutics, Immunooncology, Immunotherapy, In Vivo, Ligands, Research & Development, RNAs, Stem Cells, Technology, Therapeutics
+Clinical Trials, Disease Research, Drug Discovery Processes, Drug Leads, Drug Targets, Gene Testing, Immuno-oncology, Immuno-oncology therapeutics, Immunotherapy, In Vivo, Ligands, Research & Development, RNAs, Stem Cells, Technology, Therapeutics